stuhlmueller/connoisseur/models/19-evaluation.md

 ---
 layout: model
-title: Evaluating Algorithms that Learn to Infer Utility
+title: A Framework for Evaluating Algorithms that Learn to Infer Utility
 ---

 We're now going to write a more structured framework for evaluating utility learners on different problems.